ImageMagick/Usage-Markdown/distorts/index.md

 If you don't want a 'sky' in your final image result then the best idea is to set both "`-background`" and "`-mattecolor`" to use the same color.

 The [Perspective Distortion](#perspective) gets more interesting when one of the special infinite tiling [Virtual Pixel](../misc/#virtual-pixel) settings are used.
-For example here we used a '`tile`' setting to generate a infinitely tiled plane.
+For example, here we used a '`tile`' setting to generate an infinitely tiled plane.

 ~~~
 convert checks.png  -virtual-pixel tile -mattecolor DodgerBlue \